All Episodes

 tucker carlson

-Well, they certainly they are, you know, obviously.
+Well, they are, you know, obviously.

-Uh um they I can't, I'm yeah.
+They, I can't, I'm, yeah.

-Uh they certainly have libeled a lot of people I know.
+They certainly have libeled a lot of people I know.

 larry sanger

-And there's no there's no recourse, right?
+And there's no, there's no recourse, right?

-So this this is the problem, right?
+So this, this is the problem, right?

-Um called me up in 2005.
+John Siegenthaler Sr. called me up in 2005.

 tucker carlson